MingyuhuiLiu/MingyuhuiLiu.github.io/pages/about.md

   * Financial Industry

 #### <a name="education"></a>Education
- * Duke University | Master of Environmental Management
+ * Duke University, Master of Environmental Management '17

- * Xi'an Jiaotong University | Bachelor of Engineering (Energy Power System and Automation)
+ * Xi'an Jiaotong University, Bachelor of Engineering (Energy Power System and Automation) '15

 #### <a name="previousposition"></a>Previous positions
  * 05/2017 - 08/2017 Intern: United Nations Economic Commission for Europe      Geneva, Switzerland